 Dr. Garrett Bennett, MD

-Dr. Bennett is a member of the American Academy of Facial Plastic and Reconstructive Surgery, the Medical Society of the State Of New York, the American Academy of Otolaryngology-Head and Neck Surgery, and the New York County Medical Society.
+Dr. Bennett works exclusively on the nose including rhinoplasty, deviated septum surgery and sinus surgery.
+He is a member of the American Rhinological Society, the American Academy of Facial Plastic and Reconstructive Surgery, the Medical Society of the State Of New York, the American Academy of Otolaryngology-Head and Neck Surgery, and the New York County Medical Society.
 He is one of the few double board-certified facial plastic surgeons, with certifications in facial plastic surgery by the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology.

 In addition to publications in numerous medical journals and presentations at national and regional conferences, Dr. Bennett is an avid supporter of the theater.
 He is married to Broadway actress Raissa Katona Bennett.
-Dr. Bennett performs surgery at the Lenox Hill Hospital, New York Eye and Ear Infirmary, Center for Specialty Care, and the Manhattan Eye, Ear and Throat Hospital.
+Dr. Bennett performs surgery at the Lenox Hill Hospital, and Gramercy Surgery Center.

 Father Jeffrey Hamblin, MD